Sovereign Cloud Manifesto

 Key principles:

-• Privacy by Design: End-to-end encryption, zero-knowledge proofs, and minimal data exposure.
-When personal data leaks can trigger legal exposure or real-world safety risks, giving any single service less information about you is a rational precaution.
+- Privacy by Design: End-to-end encryption, zero-knowledge proofs, and minimal data exposure.
+When data leaks can lead to legal exposure or physical risks, minimizing what any single service knows about you is a rational precaution.

-• For families who want to own their photo & video archive for decades
+- For families who want to own their photo and video archive for decades.

 Core Services & Guides